said-alrove/order-summary-component/README.md

 This is a solution to the [Order summary component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub/order-summary-component-71-patternsass-ahZRW2gVy).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+> **Note:** in order to avoid large names, the URL of this project is an abbreviation of the name of this repository (order-summary-card -> osc) with its unique ID (for less problems with names already taken).

 ## Screenshot

 ![](design/screenshot.png)